Saatwik-ss/SAiDL-Spring-Assignment_2025/Paper_Implementation/README.md

 # Mastering the game of Go without human knowledge

 This project, will try to implement a simple and small MCTS as suggested by [this paper](https://www.nature.com/articles/nature24270) by Google Deepmind.
-Initially wanted to attemot Attention is all you need but chnaged it later.
+Initially wanted to attempt Attention is all you need but changed it later.

 Developed interest in the topic after seeing the documentary about [alpha go](https://www.youtube.com/watch?v=WXuK6gekU1Y&t=4568s&ab_channel=GoogleDeepMind)

 ## Paper review-
-Alpha Zero, by DeepMind,was focuesd on the idea of creating an artificial intelligence model which did not require any input from external or human data.
+Alpha Zero, by DeepMind, was focused on the idea of creating an artificial intelligence model which did not require any input from external or human data.
 Unlike its predecessor, AlphaGo, which learned from human expert games, AlphaGo Zero learned purely through self-play using Monte Carlo Tree Search (MCTS) and a deep neural network.
 It employed a single neural network for both policy and value estimation, updated through reinforcement learning with no external supervision and only knowledge about the rules of the game.

 The algorithm relied solely on reinforcement learning through self-play, where a neural network predicted its own moves and game outcomes.
 This iterative process strengthened its tree search capabilities, leading to increasingly better move selection.